 7 Reasons Why a Two-Story Home Is Attractive

-1. It’s cost effective – all the expensive elements such as the excavation, foundation, and roof installation are contained in a smaller footprint, so the structure is less expsensive to build than a comparable-square-foot one-story home.
+1. It’s cost effective – all the expensive elements such as the excavation, foundation, and roof installation are contained in a smaller footprint, so the structure is less expensive to build than a comparable-square-foot one-story home.

-2. There are health benefits to going up and down the stairs; and opening the second floor windows to let the fresh air in.
+2. There are health benefits to going up and down the stairs; and opening the second-floor windows to let the fresh air in.

-3. A two-story home provides more privacy, particularly in the upstairs bedrooms; greater security and lesser risk for break ins.
+3. A two-story home provides more privacy, particularly in the upstairs bedrooms, greater security, and lesser risk for break-ins.

 One of the good things about a two-story home – as in this attractive Contemporary residence – is that you can feel comfortable opening your windows in the upstairs bedrooms and not worry about security and the prying eyes of neighbors and passersby.
-The home comes with 5 bedrooms and 5.5 baths, and a covered front porch.
+The home comes with 5 bedrooms and 5.5 baths and a covered front porch.
 The manicured lawn with shrubs and trees to ensure more privacy (Plan #161-1084)

-4. There are defined spaces – with the social/entertaining areas downstairs, and sleeping quarters – with more bathrooms – upstairs.
+4. There are defined spaces – with the social/entertaining areas downstairs and sleeping quarters – with more bathrooms – upstairs.

 Top: A wide front porch with matching columns greets guests as they step into this charming 4-bedroom Craftsman style home.
 Inside the open floor layout is a Great Room, a kitchen with an island, and a casual dining area.
-Completing the main level are a mudroom, laundry room, a study/office and a powder room Middle: The first floor layout of the home illustrates all the entertaining and social spaces.
+Completing the main level are a mudroom, laundry room, a study/office, and a powder room Middle: The first-floor layout of the home illustrates all the entertaining and social spaces.
 Bottom:Go up the steps to the second level for the four bedrooms and three full baths.
 The master bedroom has an ensuite with a walk-in closet and his and her vanities.
 A jack-and-jill bathroom connects Bedrooms #2 and #4 (Plan #109-1191)

 5. You can have a greater variety of design options for the exterior facade – from asymmetrical rooflines to dormers, arches, and more.

 This 5,023-sq.-ft.
 Shingle style home with 4 bedrooms, 3 baths, and 2 half baths dazzles with its amazing curb appeal.
 There’s the lush courtyard entry and the exterior wall of rock, stone, shakes, and asphalt shingle roof.
-Check out the white columns on the porch, which are mounted on stone pedestals, the hip roof, and dormers (Plan #161-1038).
+Check out the white columns on the porch, mounted on stone pedestals, the hip roof, and dormers (Plan #161-1038).

 How about the look of a converted barn for your dream home?
-This 2-story, 3-bedroom, 2.5-bath Farmhouse style home features 2x6 wood framing, white columns on the front porch and perpendicular gables on the roof (Plan #168-1129).
+This 2-story, 3-bedroom, 2.5-bath Farmhouse style home features 2x6 wood framing, white columns on the front porch, and perpendicular gables on the roof (Plan #168-1129).

 Built on a view lot, this elegant 3-bedroom, 3.5-bath Country home exudes an English Manor feel, with its hip-and-gable roof and rock-stone-shakes exterior.
-The 2-story home features 2,443 square feet of living space that includes a covered porch, patio, loft, bonus room, main-floor master and laundry (Plan #180-1009).
+The 2-story home features 2,443 square feet of living space that includes a covered porch, patio, loft, bonus room, main-floor master, and laundry (Plan #180-1009).